Easy Things To Do With Your Newborn To Support Development - Baby Chick

 This domain includes a child’s ability to use gross motor skills or large muscles (tummy time, sitting, crawling, walking) and fine motor skills or smaller muscles (fingers for grabbing things).2,7 Fine motor skills are often overlooked but are very important later in life.
 These include things like grasping, releasing, pinching, and using their hands and fingers.8,9

-In my opinion, the cognitive and social/emotional domains are the foundation for the other development areas.
-You can’t teach language or motor skills if you aren’t connected with your baby (social/emotional) or teach them how everything in their environment affects one another (cognition).
+In my opinion, the cognitive and social-emotional domains are the foundation for the other development areas.
+You can’t teach language or motor skills if you aren’t connected with your baby (social-emotional) or teach them how everything in their environment affects one another (cognition).

 Here are some easy things you can do to foster your baby’s development from the newborn stage through the 2-month-old stage:

 When your child is a newborn, don’t focus so much on “play” for their development.
 This time is “survival mode,” where your only job is to learn about your baby and your new role as a parent.
 Learn about their hunger cues (smacking their lips, sucking their hands, etc.) and sleepy cues (looking dazed, pulling their ears, yawning, etc.).10,11,12 You can begin to do tummy time with baby by laying them on your chest when you’re awake.13 But again, when you bring baby home, the goal is to settle into your new role.
-If anything, the social/emotional domain is being heavily fostered as you bond and connect with baby in your own way.14
+If anything, the social-emotional domain is being heavily fostered as you bond and connect with baby in your own way.14

 Also, start doing tummy time if you haven’t already done so.
 This is something that will be done when they’re awake.13 It’s a great activity to keep their head round and help develop their neck and shoulder muscles.13,16 If they don’t love it, work them up to more floor time and/or lay down on the ground with them.
 Tummy time will help them develop their motor skills.13 To assist with tummy time, you can use black-and-white contrast images that you lay in front of baby.
-These stimulate baay’s eyes, help connect neurons in their brain (supporting cognition), and can help them do tummy time for longer.17
+These stimulate babies’ eyes, help connect neurons in their brains (supporting cognition), and can help them do tummy time for longer.17

 As your baby looks around more, introduce a rattle to help them track with their eyes.
 Start midline and move the rattle to the side of their visual field.
 If they don’t move their eyes toward it, shake the rattle a little to get their attention.
 This eye-gazing will help develop their cognitive skills — learning to interact (move their eyes) with an object in their environment (the rattle).18,19